iocafe/iocafe-doc/source/api-reference/signals/191028-signal-state-bits.rst

 Elaborating what IO device should do when it doesn’t receive control
 ********************************************************************
-When a signal controlling to IO board has no OSAL_STATE_CONNECTED bit, what should IO board do.
-There is no one right answer.
+When a signal controlling to IO board has no OSAL_STATE_CONNECTED bit, what should IO board do?

-    • Let’s assume that signal controls chain saw spinning speed.
+* Let’s assume that signal controls chain saw spinning speed.
 If no speed control is received, IO board should gradually (quickly, but not so suddenly that the saw spins our of control) power down the motor.
-    • If the signal controls toilet tank fill valve, the output should be turned off to avoid flooding.
+* If the signal controls toilet tank fill valve, the output should be turned off to avoid flooding.
-    • If the signal controls pneumatic cylinder to position a mechanical arm, the arm might be left at position it is.
+* If the signal controls pneumatic cylinder to position a mechanical arm, the arm might be left at position it is.
 We do not want loss of connection to cause sudden unexpected movements, these could be a safety hazard.

 Same goes also for controller.
 What it should do if it doesn’t receive input signal from an IO device.

 Applicability